This article applies to:

-The address of your port can be found by selecting "System" from the Windows Control Panel, clicking on the Device Manager tab, and navigating to Ports.
+The address of your port can be found by navigating to the Device Manager, and navigating to Ports.
 Select the parallel (LPT or printer) port, click the Properties button, and select the Resources tab.
 The address of the currently accessible port will be shown.

 In the WritePort command, the port address may be specified in decimal or hexadecimal notation.
-Please refer to the Val function in the E-Basic Help file for further explanation.
+Please refer to the Val function in the E-Prime Command Reference further explanation.
 When using hexadecimal notation, E-Basic requires "&H" to be inserted prior to the address:

 WritePort &Haddress, value